 Early in the morning April 18, diplomats streamed into the United Nations to attend the pope's speech in the General Assembly hall later that morning.
-His U.N. speech was to be followed by greetings to the staff and personnel.
-He also was scheduled to meet with a smaller group of diplomats.
+His U.N. speech was followed by greetings to the staff and personnel.
+He also met with a smaller group of diplomats.